MauricioESerrano/Computer-Vision--Neural-Network-Classification/README.md

 # Classification-Neural-Network

-The ultimate goal of this project was to develop a model that would be able to classify between different species of birds.
-We utilized a Kaggle dataset for this, which split the data into training, validation, and test sets for our use.
+This project aims to develop a model to distinguish between different species of birds.

 We started with the MNIST dataset due to its simplicity, and from there worked our way up to building a model for the bird classification problem.
 We built a CNN for this task, which required a lot of experimentation and research.